nilayg26/Fundamentals-of-Social-Media-via-C/README.md

     0  //Entering 0 to stop the prompt

-    Enter freinds user ids to add as freinds for eg: rahul69 reema123
+    Enter friends user ids to add as friends for eg: rahul69 reema123
     Enter 0 to stop
     To stop the prompt enter 0
     akks0512 nilay2612
-    Ananya Shukla and Nilay Gupta are now freinds tiyaaa123 vjami@23
+    Ananya Shukla and Nilay Gupta are now friends tiyaaa123 vjami@23
-    Tiya Agarwal and Vishnu Jami are now freinds ani.saha@98 amee@123
+    Tiya Agarwal and Vishnu Jami are now friends ani.saha@98 amee@123
-    Anisha Saha and Ameesha Gupta are now freinds gtodi@12 tiyaaa123
+    Anisha Saha and Ameesha Gupta are now friends gtodi@12 tiyaaa123
-    Gaurish Todi and Tiya Agarwal are now freinds nilay2612 vjami@23
+    Gaurish Todi and Tiya Agarwal are now friends nilay2612 vjami@23
-    Nilay Gupta and Vishnu Jami are now freinds
+    Nilay Gupta and Vishnu Jami are now friends

     0  //Entering 0 to stop the prompt

-    freinds of Nilay Gupta are 2
+    friends of Nilay Gupta are 2
-    freinds of Nilay Gupta:
+    friends of Nilay Gupta:
     Ananya Shukla
     Vishnu Jami
-    freinds of Gaurish Todi are 1
+    friends of Gaurish Todi are 1
-    freinds of Gaurish Todi:
+    friends of Gaurish Todi:
     Tiya Agarwal
-    freinds of Vishnu Jami are 2
+    friends of Vishnu Jami are 2
-    freinds of Vishnu Jami:
+    friends of Vishnu Jami:
     Tiya Agarwal
     Nilay Gupta
-    freinds of Ameesha Gupta are 1
+    friends of Ameesha Gupta are 1
-    freinds of Ameesha Gupta:
+    friends of Ameesha Gupta:
     Anisha Saha
-    freinds of Anisha Saha are 1
+    friends of Anisha Saha are 1
-    freinds of Anisha Saha:
+    friends of Anisha Saha:
     Ameesha Gupta
-    freinds of Ananya Shukla are 1
+    friends of Ananya Shukla are 1
-    freinds of Ananya Shukla:
+    friends of Ananya Shukla:
     Nilay Gupta
-    freinds of Tiya Agarwal are 2
+    friends of Tiya Agarwal are 2
-    freinds of Tiya Agarwal:
+    friends of Tiya Agarwal:
     Vishnu Jami
     Gaurish Todi

-    Freindship strength of Nilay Gupta is 8.800 Freindship strength of Gaurish Todi is 8.200 Freindship strength of Vishnu Jami is 8.800 Freindship strength of Ameesha Gupta is 8.600 Freindship strength of Anisha Saha is 8.200 Freindship strength of Ananya Shukla is 8.200 Freindship strength of Tiya Agarwal is 9.200
+    friendship strength of Nilay Gupta is 8.800 friendship strength of Gaurish Todi is 8.200 friendship strength of Vishnu Jami is 8.800 friendship strength of Ameesha Gupta is 8.600 friendship strength of Anisha Saha is 8.200 friendship strength of Ananya Shukla is 8.200 friendship strength of Tiya Agarwal is 9.200
     The most social person is Tiya Agarwal with score 9.200

     Mutuals Recommendation for Nilay Gupta is Tiya Agarwal